-(Also Called 'Limb-girdle Muscular Dystrophy', 'Emery-dreifuss Muscular Dystrophy', 'Distal Muscular Dystrophy', 'Congenital Muscular Dystrophy', 'Duchenne Muscular Dystrophy', 'Becker Muscular Dystrophy', 'MD (Muscular Dystrophy)', 'Myotonic Muscular Dystrophy', 'Facioscapular Muscular Dystrophy', 'Map-dot-fingerprint Dystrophy', 'Limb-girdle Muscular Dystrophy', 'Emery-dreifuss Muscular Dystrophy')
+(Also Called 'Limb-girdle Muscular Dystrophy', 'Emery-dreifuss Muscular Dystrophy', 'Becker Muscular Dystrophy', 'Congenital Muscular Dystrophy', 'Distal Muscular Dystrophy', 'Duchenne Muscular Dystrophy', 'Emery-dreifuss Muscular Dystrophy', 'Facioscapular Muscular Dystrophy', 'Limb-girdle Muscular Dystrophy', 'MD (Muscular Dystrophy)', 'Myotonic Muscular Dystrophy')

 Muscular dystrophy (MD) refers to a group of genetic diseases characterized by progressive damage and weakness of facial, limb, breathing, and heart muscles.
 It is due to the lack of a key protein that is needed to maintain the integrity and proper function of the muscle.
 As the muscle tissue is damaged, the muscle bulk is reduced.
 Sometimes the muscle tissue can be replaced with fat and excessive scar tissue to make muscle appears larger than normal.